HappyFrowl/documentation/Linux/SystemAdministration.md

 ### init
 * `init` is the default system for starting services in Linux
   * it brings up and maintains user space services
-  * Init is the first process run by Linux, so it aways has process ID 1
+  * Init is the first process run by Linux, so it always has process ID 1
 * Originally introduced in UNIX System V (sysv)
   * The kernel started `/sbin/init` and init started init scripts in `/etc/init.d`
   * What scripts are run depends on the default runlevel
 * **Upstart** was an improvement to this implementation of init
-* Nowawdays, for many distros, `**systemd**` is the used init system
+* Nowadays, for many distros, `**systemd**` is the used init system
+  * Alpine Linux uses OpenRC

 * `systemd` searches for the `default.target` file
   * This contains details on the services that need to be started